 Which parking lot should I use?

-While it is expensive, we would suggest the parking at the Port of Miami.
+While it is more expensive, we would suggest the parking at the Port of Miami.
 Navigating Miami can be difficult, so it’s nice to be able to park right at your ship and simply walk across a street to board.
 It’s also convenient in that you don’t have to pre-book or reserve anything.
 You simply arrive at the port on cruise day and park.

 Can I park for free anywhere during my cruise?

 It be great to be able to park for free, but it’s only available in a few situations.
 First, if you are disabled and your automobile has modifications (such as a ramp), then you are able to park for free at the Port of Miami.
 As well, those with Florida disabled veteran license plates can also get free parking.
 You call the port at 305-347-4800 for more details.

 If you don’t meet one of those two groups, don’t despair.
 You can park for free (or a discount) at a number of hotels in the area in exchange for a night’s stay.
 These hotels offer parking as a perk to attract cruise passengers.
 See a list of Miami hotels with cruise parking here.